Police pensions and divorce

 How are police pension payments calculated?

 If you leave the force before you’ve completed 25 years of service, you’ll receive your retirement benefits at 60.
-But if you leave having completed 30 years service, you’ll be able to retire on a full pension.
+But if you leave having completed 30 years of service, you’ll be able to retire on a full pension.

 However, if the CE (Cash Equivalent) is calculated whilst you’re in active service but before you complete 25 years of service, the calculations won’t take into account up to 12 years’ worth of pension payments.